ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 ### Asteroids

-Asteroids will contain the same `Step` code, but their `dir` variable will be set at random.
+Asteroids will contain the same `Step` code, but their `direction` variable will be defined randomly.

 Open the `Asteroid_Medium` in the "Types" tab, then write the code below in the `On Create` event.